Ötzi, the 5,000 Year Old Iceman

 But for us modern folks, there's also a hint of bad news.

-That generally healthy trend might have reversed in the last 500 to 1,000 years, meaning that, with the exception of cardiovascular ailments, disease risks found in our genes may be on the rise.
+That generally healthy trend might have reversed in the last 500 to 1,000 years, meaning that, except for cardiovascular ailments, disease risks in our genes may be rising.
 For mental health, our genetic underpinnings looked especially worse than those of our ancient forebears.

-Though the long-term positive trend looks very clear in the data, it's too early to tell if the initial impression of a shorter-term reversal will hold.
-Further research in this brand new field could dismiss it.
+Though the long-term positive trend looks obvious in the data, it's too early to tell if the initial impression of a shorter-term reversal will hold.
+Further research in this brand-new field could dismiss it.

 "That could well happen," said principal investigator Joe Lachance, an assistant professor in Georgia Tech's School of Biological Sciences.
-"But it was still perplexing to see a good many of our ancestors' genomes looking considerably healthier than ours do.
-That wasn't really expected."
+"But it was still perplexing to see many of our ancestors' genomes looking considerably healthier than ours.
+That wasn't expected."

 Dismal Distant Past

-Despite what may be a striking, recent negative trend, through the millennia genetic risks to health clearly appear to have diminished, according to the study's main finding.
+Despite what may be a striking, recent negative trend, through the millennia, genetic risks to health appear to have diminished, according to the study's main finding.
 "That was to be expected because larger populations are better able to purge disease-causing genetic variants," Lachance said.

-After determining that they could computationally compare 3,180 disease loci common to ancients and modern humans, the researchers checked for genetic variants, or "alleles," associated with the likelihood of those diseases, or associated with the protection from them.
-Nine millennia ago and before that, the genetic underpinnings of the diseases looked dismal.
+After determining that they could computationally compare 3,180 disease loci common to ancient and modern humans, the researchers checked for genetic variants, or "alleles," associated with the likelihood of those diseases or associated with the protection from them.
+Nine millennia ago, the genetic underpinnings of the diseases looked dismal.

-"Humans way back then, and Neanderthals and Denisovans - they're our distant evolutionary cousins - they appear to have had a lot more alleles that promoted disease than we do," Lachance said.
+"Humans way back then, and Neanderthals and Denisovans - they're our distant evolutionary cousins - appear to have had many more alleles that promoted disease than we do," Lachance said.
 "The genetic risks for cardiovascular disease were particularly troubling in the past."

 Crumbling Health Genetics?

-As millennia marched on, overall genetic health foundations got much better, the study's results showed.
-The frequency of alleles that promote disease dropped while protective alleles rose at a steady clip.
+As millennia marched on, the study's results showed that overall genetic health foundations improved.
+The frequency of disease-related alleles dropped, while protective alleles rose steadily.